The other day I fell down the YouTube rabbit hole, and stumbled upon a video called “I Got Surgery to Look Like My Facetune and Snapchat Selfies.”

 I originally ignored it, watched a few makeup tutorials, cooking videos about recipes I was never going to make; but the video kept popping up on my recommended list.
 I gave in and clicked “play.”

-I was one minute into the video when I heard what a doctor said about the women coming to her office coming for plastic surgery to look like their filters: “It represents a healthier version of body image.”
+I was one minute into the video when I heard what a doctor said about the women coming to her office coming for plastic surgery or a facelift to look like their filters: “It represents a healthier version of body image.”

 I paused the video in disbelief — did she really just say that?

 I continued watching, annoyed at these girls who were nitpicking everything about themselves.
 They were obsessively editing their pictures, even though there was nothing wrong with the way they looked — how could this doctor possibly say this is healthy?
 And then I thought to myself, I do the exact same thing.